 - Allow them to verbalize and act out their feelings in a safe place, and validate that it’s okay that they have those hard feelings while at the same time teaching them how to handle them in a healthy way.

-- Connect your kids with another family member or close friend that can also be a source of trust and offer a kind of mentorship to help them feel supported from another source as well.
+- Connect your kids with another family member or close friend that can also be a source of trust and offer a kind of mentorship to help them feel supported by another source as well.

 And it’s also a good idea for you, as the mom, to have your own support so you can have a full tank to give your kids what they need.

-I am a stay at home homeschool mom.
+Q: I am a stay at home homeschool mom.
 My kids are 6 and 3 and still very much require my attention.
 I feel lonely and drained by them at times even though I love them very much.
 Sometimes I find it difficult to be kind and patient.
 I don’t want to snap or shame them.
 What can I do to stop myself from saying something I will regret in ten minutes?
 Please help me find a better way to give myself the space I need so I can be a better mother to them.

-Homeschooling, in my experience, works best when there is a good support system for the homeschooling mom.
+A: Homeschooling, in my experience, works best when there is a good support system for the homeschooling mom.
 Some moms try do it without that support and they wind up getting burned out.
 You may already have a homeschooling group that you are part of.

 All moms struggle with being kind and patient – just ask my kids!
 There are resources online for finding help, and I hope you can find a group of like-minded moms to connect with.
 When I was homeschooling (I only did it for a year here and a year there), my best times came from having help from my husband and from friends.
 Just in general, a stay-at-home mom and her children need connection and involvement from other adults.
-I found that kind of support by starting an attachment parenting group in my town and joining a play group every week at the park or even having it at my house.
-You can also find support and ideas at the website for Attachment Parenting, International: www.attachmentparenting.org.
+I found that kind of support by starting an attachment parenting group in my town and joining a playgroup every week at the park or even having it at my house.
+You can also find support and ideas on the website for Attachment Parenting, International: www.attachmentparenting.org.